-Hunting for treasures at local vintage shops is one of the most sustainable and affordable ways to find meaningful keepsakes from your travels across the US.
+Hunting for treasures at local vintage shops is one of the most sustainable and affordable ways to find meaningful keepsakes from your travels.
 The most unique finds can be scored at specialty antique shops and thrift stores.
 These are five of the best cities for vintage shopping in the US.
+And if you can't travel to rummage in these stores right now, many have online stores to visit.

 Greater Palm Springs, California